megicalcompany/megical-easyaccess-example-android/README.md

 ) = playgroundRestApi.openIdClientData(testAppToken)
 ```

-## SDK usage starts from here
+### SDK usage starts from here

-### Register client with auth-service:
+#### Register client with auth-service:

 Use client token to register oauth client with auth-service.

-- `authEnvUrl` is the auth-service url.
+- `authEnvUrl` auth-service url.
 - `clientToken` returned from test-service.
 One use only.
 5 minutes ttl
-- `deviceId` is string.
+- `deviceId` string.
 Example app uses random uuid.
 https://developer.android.com/training/articles/user-data-ids#kotlin
-- `keyId` is the name of keypair in keychain.
+- `keyId` name of keypair in keychain.
 Example app uses appId.

 Save client data for later use.
+Keypair is stored in trust zone.
+Other data can be public.

-Client registration should be done only once.
+Registering client should be only once when user first time starts to use app.

 ```
 megicalAuthApi.registerClient(